-The two women turned to face Commander Riker as he threw his two cents in.
+The two women turned to face Commander Riker as he threw in his two cents.
 "It gets worse.
 A couple of meters from here is a blast area.
 Someone kicked dirt around to hide it, most likely figuring the weather would do the rest.
 From the depth of the crater and the radius of burnt soil, I'd say it was a fairly heavy charge.
-Too big to be a grenade; my best guess would be a cluster of commercially produced explosive packs."
+Too big to be a grenade, my best guess would be a cluster of commercially produced explosive packs."

 "Like the charges used to make this clearing," Matthew’s guessed.
 She scanned the treeline of the roughly hundred square meters of clearing, trying to figure in her mind how much explosive it would take to make such an opening.

 "That would be a good guess if there were any chemical residue," Riker observed.
 The blast crater lines up with the doctor's blood spatters, but I can't determine what type of explosive was used."